CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Outputs
 -------

 Apart from the data visualization in notebooks, all the modules of this package are used as part of the ``plots`` scripts.
 Those scripts can be run independently of the notebooks.
 The ``plots_inputs.py`` script plots input data for descriptive statistics.
 The ``plots_equil.py`` script plots outputs specific to the initial state equilibrium, notably with respect to result validation.
 The ``plots_simul.py`` script plots outputs for all simulation years, and some evolution of variables across time.
 Only the two latter require to run the ``main_nb`` script at least once to save the associated numeric outputs.
 To call on a specific simulation, one just has to change the path name at the beginning of the scripts to call on the dedicated subfolder.
-All scripts save the associated tables and figures in another folder (under the same name for equilibrium and simulation outputs).
+All scripts save the associated tables and figures in another subfolder (under the same name for equilibrium and simulation outputs).

+Then, ``plots_use_case_insur.py`` and ``plots_use_case_cchange.py`` draw on outputs from ``plots_equil.py`` to generate plots and tables for specific comparative statics (with and without ``options["agents_anticipate_floods"]`` in the first case, with and without ``options["climate_change"]`` in the second case).
+Those outputs are the ones leveraged in the :doc:`../use_case_nb` section (also see corresponding notebooks).

-As part of the package, the ``export_outputs.py`` module is for processing and displaying the standard urban variables of the model (already present in :cite:t:`pfeiffer`), the ``flood_outputs.py`` module is for processing values relative to floods, and the ``export_outputs_floods.py`` module is for displaying them.
+As part of the ``outputs`` package, the ``export_outputs.py`` module is for processing and displaying the standard urban variables of the model (already present in :cite:t:`pfeiffer`), the ``flood_outputs.py`` module is for processing values relative to floods, and the ``export_outputs_floods.py`` module is for exporting them.
 We believe the code to be pretty self-explanatory here, and refer the reader to :doc:`../api_ref` for further details.

 |